-Released as the fourth 2012 issue of the U.S. Mint’s America the Beautiful Silver Bullion Coin® Program will be the 2012 Hawaii Volcanoes Silver Bullion Coins.
-Like the other coins in the series, these will be struck from five ounces of .999 fine silver to a diameter of three inches, making them the largest bullion products of the United States Mint.
+Released on September 10, 2012 as the fourth 2012 issue of the U.S. Mint’s America the Beautiful Silver Bullion Coin® Program was the 2012 Hawaii Volcanoes Silver Bullion Coins.
+Like the other coins in the series, these are struck from five ounces of .999 fine silver to a diameter of three inches, making them the largest bullion products of the United States Mint.

 2012 Hawaii Volcanoes Silver Coin Values